AmbiDrop: Array-Agnostic Speech Enhancement Using Ambisonics Encoding and Dropout-Based Learning: Introduction

 To achieve this aim we introduce AmbiDrop, a DNN-based enhancement model trained on array-independent ideal Ambisonics representations~\cite{zotter2019ambisonics} to overcome the constraints of array-dependent training.
 Since accurate Ambisonics encoding may be challenging for most non-spherical arrays \cite{rafaely2015fundamentals}, with array-specific encoding errors, we incorporate input dropout during training to enhance robustness against missing or inaccurately encoded Ambisonics channels.
 This approach enables the representation of a broad range of previously unseen array configurations.
 While previous studies have used spherical harmonics (SH) as network inputs~\cite{pan2023hierarchical, pan2024innovative, pan2025enhancing}, they did not target the design of an explicitly array-agnostic network as proposed here.
 At inference, microphone signals are transformed into Ambisonics signals using Ambisonics Signal Matching (ASM) \cite{gayer2024ambisonics} prior to processing by the network.
 This preprocessing ensures that each channel has a consistent spatial interpretation, regardless of the original array geometry, thereby providing a stable, geometry-independent input representation that enables fast training without the need of extensive array data, leading to robust enhancement across diverse array configurations.

 Finally, we evaluate the proposed framework on different unseen microphone arrays.
 The results show that while the baseline model with microphone signals as input performs well only on the arrays it was trained on, AmbiDrop maintains strong performance across all unseen array configurations, confirming its robustness and generalization capability.
+Moreover, informal subjective evaluations suggest that the enhanced signals exhibit only mild artifacts.